Different Types of Poland Tourist Visas Explained

 Planning a trip to Poland?
 From the medieval streets of Kraków to the lively crowd of Warsaw to the breathtaking Tatra Mountains, Poland is a country with a rich history, culture and natural beauty to offer.
 But before you pack your bags, there are visa requirements to take into consideration before you go.
 Poland is a member country of the Schengen Area, hence it has its own visa policies that determine for how long and for what purpose people can enter into the country.

-According to your intent of stay in Poland, there are different types of Poalnd visa available which are valid for different durations.
-So whether you are organizing a short vacation or visiting family and friends, or are considering a visit to Poland for a longer period of time, you need to select the right visa.
-Each category of the Schengen Visa (Type C) and the National Visa (Type D) is for a different purpose.
-So let’s break them down in order to get you to the right visa for your Polish adventure!
+According to your intent of stay in Poland, there are different types of Poland visas available that are valid for different durations.
+Whether you are planning a short vacation, visiting family and friends, or considering a longer stay, you need to choose the right visa category.
+Understanding the types of Poland visas will help you select the correct option for your travel purpose.
+Each category of the Schengen Visa (Type C) and the National Visa (Type D) serves a different purpose.
+So let’s break them down to help you choose the right visa for your Polish adventure.

 Types of Tourist Visa to Poland